-DJ Prestige, who recently tried the LP60X for the first time, agrees that it’s a good option for anyone.
-It “sounded great,” he told us of his first spin.
 Note that the LP60X does not have a replaceable cartridge (the part of the turntable that holds the needle), which means you won’t be able to upgrade that component if you get more serious about vinyl down the line.
-Steinberg also points out that it is fully automatic, meaning the push of a button moves the tonearm into place to start the record, and that the arm lifts off on its own when the record is finished playing.
-This feature, he explains, could be great if you’re new to vinyl and want to make things a little easier, but purists will likely prefer the feel and ritual of manual operation.
+Steinberg also points out that it is fully automatic, which could be great if you’re new to vinyl and want to make things a little easier, but purists will likely prefer the feel and ritual of manual operation.

 Best upgrade turntable

 The Audio-Technica LP120X is modeled — not so subtly — after what is probably the most iconic turntable of all time, the discontinued Technics 1200.
-Steinberg says he’ll recommend it to any customer — but he especially suggests it to those newer to vinyl who want something a little nicer than an entry-level option and don’t mind manual operation.
+Steinberg says he would recommend it to any customer, but he suggests it especially to those newer to vinyl who want something a little nicer than an entry-level option and don’t mind manual operation.

 This turntable’s key feature is the magnet-powered “direct drive,” which is usually only found in professional-grade turntables or other, more expensive units.
 DJ Prestige explains that unlike turntables with a “belt drive” (a motor powered by replaceable belts that wear down with use and may need to be swapped depending on the type of record you play), a direct drive will rarely, if ever, need service.
 According to Prestige, a DJ of 20 years, it can handle records of all sizes without any fiddling under the hood.
-“If I were starting over right now, I’d probably get this” because of the quality you get for the price, says the DJ of 20 years.
-And although Davis has never used the LP120X or its very similar predecessor, the LP120, “I bought a 120 for my nephew and he loves it.
+“If I were starting over right now, I’d probably get this,” he says, because of the quality you get for the price.
+And although Davis has never used the LP120X or its very similar predecessor, the LP120, “I bought a 120 for my nephew, and he loves it.
 And he bought one for his friend, who loves it too.”

-For Steinberg, Prestige, and Davis, this turntable checks other appealing boxes too.
-It comes from a reputable maker; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer if you want to archive your vinyl.
+For Steinberg, Prestige, and Davis, this turntable checks other appealing boxes, too.
+It comes from a reputable maker; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and its USB output allows you to connect it to your computer if you want to archive your vinyl.
 It’s also fully manual, so you have much more control and a more tactile experience when playing records.